TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 validation and hostname checking, and try to choose reasonably secure protocol and cipher settings.

-For example, here is how you would use the :class:`smtplib.SMTP` class to create a trusted, secure connection to a SMTP server::
+For example, here is how you would use the :class:`smtplib.SMTP` kundi to create a trusted, secure connection to a SMTP server::

-   >>> import ssl, smtplib
+   >>> agiza ssl, smtplib
    >>> smtp = smtplib.SMTP("mail.python.org", port=587)
    >>> context = ssl.create_default_context()
    >>> smtp.starttls(context=context)